 Until that conclusion is reached, this topic will remain an important area of research in the years to come, and policymakers should weigh evidence carefully before deciding whether to respond to allegations of rising market power.

-Tim Sablik is a senior economics writer and Nicholas Trachter is a senior economist in the Research Department at the Federal Reserve Bank of Richmond.
-The authors are grateful to Kartik B. Athreya, Zhu Wang, John A. Weinberg, and Alexander L. Wolman for many helpful comments.
+Tim Sablik is an economics writer and Nicholas Trachter is a senior economist in the Research Department at the Federal Reserve Bank of Richmond.